– Step 1: Get the body part you want to change.

 – Apply the body filler with a knife in several thin coats.

 – Allow drying according to the manufacturer’s recommendations.

 – Resume sanding with an orbital sander with finer grains (150, then 220, then 320).
 Check by hand that no roughness remains.

 On each vehicle, the reference of the original colour is written on a metal plate, a label or painted directly on the sheet metal.
-But depending on the car, the information may be located in the door, under the bonnet, in the boot or even under the spare wheel… If you can’t find it, have it checked by a body painter who will give you the information.
+But depending on the car, the information may be located in the door, under the bonnet, in the boot or even under the spare wheel… If you can’t find it in Melbourne, have it checked by Eastland Body Repairs.

 The colour code is different depending on the make of your car.
 So, when you have the right reference, you can order a spray paint can of the exact colour of your bodywork.

 Tip: the number of sprays to order will depend on the size of the element to be repainted, the colour and the brand of your paint (some colours cover better than others).
 In general, count at least 3 sprays for one door.

 To allow the paint to adhere, the element to be repainted must be sanded.
 This is a long and laborious job, but it is essential:

 – If it is a new door or fender, simply scrape off the corrosion protection (without removing it) with a grey scrubbing brush type pad.

 – If you are repainting a used body component, consider sanding the entire component to medium grit (240 or 320) with an orbital sander.
 In the same way, as for a new element, you must not expose the sheet metal, otherwise, the rust protection will be removed.
 If sanding by hand, use a finer grit (400).